The Best Credit Cards for a Trip to Hawaii

 If Hawaii has one major drawback, it’s the 2,000 miles of ocean that separates it from the rest of the United States.
 Its distance makes it the most expensive domestic destinations you can travel to, and a popular choice for award travelers.

-Choosing the Right Credit Card Strategy for an Award Trips to Hawaii
+Choosing the Best Credit Cards for an Award Trip to Hawaii

 Here are some different credit card strategies that you can use to travel to Hawaii for free: